FlyJingFish/AndroidAOP/README_EN.md

 You can see that the type set by AndroidAopMatchClassMethod above is MatchType.EXTENDS, which means matching all subclasses inherited from OnClickListener.
 For more inheritance methods, [please refer to the Wiki document](https://github.com/FlyJingFish/AndroidAOP/wiki/@AndroidAopMatchClassMethod#excludeclasses-%E6%98%AF%E6%8E%92%E9%99%A4%E6%8E%89%E7%BB%A7%E6%89%BF%E5%85%B3%E7%B3%BB%E4%B8%AD%E7%9A%84%E4%B8%AD%E9%97%B4%E7%B1%BB%E6%95%B0%E7%BB%84)

 **⚠️Note: If the subclass does not have this method, the aspect will be invalid.
-In addition, do not match the same method multiple times in the same class, otherwise only one will take effect**
+In addition, do not match the same method multiple times in the same class, otherwise only one will take effect, Use overrideMethod to ignore this restriction [Click here for details](https://github.com/FlyJingFish/AndroidAOP/wiki/@AndroidAopMatchClassMethod)**

 #### Practical scenarios for matching aspects: